SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 1. In the *ProfileManger XML to Elastic* section, click the *Start Migration* button to start the migration wizard.

    During the migrations, the Profile Manager is not stopped, so it will keep working as expected.
 This also means a snapshot of the Profiles.xml is migrated.
 Any creates/updates done during the migration will no longer be migrated.
+So make sure to not do any operations (create/update/delete) on profile objects during the migration or when swapping storage type.

 1. A window will show the migration actions that have been scheduled.
 If you close this window, the migration will continue in the background.
 To cancel the migration, click the *Cancel Migration* button.